romsar/gonertia/README.md

 #### SSR (Server Side Rendering) ([learn more](https://inertiajs.com/server-side-rendering))

-To enable server side rendering you have provide an option on place where you initialize Gonertia:
+To enable server side rendering you have to provide an option on place where you initialize Gonertia:

 ```go
 i, err := inertia.New(